ddsjoberg/gtsummary/cran-comments.md

 We checked 21 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems in the gtreg pkg.
-It has already been addressed and will submit a new version to CRAN.
+ * We saw 0 new problems
+ * We failed to check 3 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* brms.mmrm, equatiomatic, MiscMetabar

 ## Additional Comments